Redesigning marketing mix modeling as an agentic decision system

 MMM sits at the center of how C-suite and marketing leaders allocate billions in sales and marketing spend.
 It is also, still, an expert-led craft.
 Marketers have always questioned: why does it take a quarter to understand the ROI of last quarter’s spend?
 The honest answer is that MMM was designed for a slower world with fragmented data, annual planning horizons and stable team structures.

-What agentic AI changes in MMM workflow—and what it doesn’t
+What agentic AI changes in MMM workflow, and what it doesn’t

 Agentic AI isn’t a better chatbot, and it isn’t automation for its own sake.
-Agentic systems pursue outcomes: they plan across steps, invoke tools take action and adapt based on results.
+Agentic systems pursue outcomes: they plan across steps, invoke tools, take action and adapt based on results.

 In MMM, that means agents should not only execute trusted workflows but also interpret results and recommend actions, drawing on domain knowledge, functional MMM expertise and robust benchmarks accumulated from prior runs.

-Channel reallocations, budget shifts and scenario tests connect directly to governed workflows.
+From decisions to execution.
+Channel reallocations, budget shifts and scenario tests connect to workflows with defined approval paths such as call plans and campaign budgets.
 Activity outside preapproved guardrails escalates automatically to the appropriate human owner.

-Outcomes are not reviewed months later in a slide deck.
-They are captured, fed back into the models and used to improve the next decision cycle.
+From periodic refresh to continuous learning.
+Outcomes aren’t reviewed months later.
+They’re captured, fed back into the models and used to improve the next decision cycle.

 FIGURE: Marketing mix modeling autonomy framework